How To Market A Book Online In Three Easy Steps

 Therefore, be careful when choosing a free book promotion service.

-Concentrate on the three steps involved in how to market a book online.
+Concentrate on the three steps outlined above to market your book online.

 You will save yourself a lot of valuable time and increase the effectiveness of your book promotion.